Whaling in Japan: Controversy

 A 2006 episode of the Australian Broadcasting Corporation's popular science show Catalyst, which strongly argued against whaling, reported that of the 18 year JARPA I program, which lethally obtained samples from 6800 whales, less than 55 peer-reviewed papers were produced, of which only 14 were claimed on the program to be relevant to the goals of the JARPA program, and that only four would require lethal sampling.
 Some of the research includes a paper named Fertilizability of ovine, bovine, and minke whales spermatozoa intracytoplasmically injected into bovine oocytes.
 Joji Morishita of JARPA has said the number of samples was required in order to obtain statistically significant data.

 Sea Shepherd Conservation Society contends that Japan, as well as Iceland and Norway, is in violation of the IWC moratorium on all commercial whaling.

 Anti-whaling campaigners claim that the Japanese public does not support the government for its whaling policy.
 However, all the major political parties from the right wing LDP to the Japanese Communist Party do support whaling.
 The meat ends up at Tokyo's famed Tsukiji fish market and other high-end restaurants.
 People previously involved in the industry have reported rampant meat embezzlement.

 Japanese fisheries companies have expanded abroad and experienced pressure from partners and environmental groups.
 Five large fishing companies transferred their whaling fleet shares to public interest corporations in 2006.
 In 2007, Kyokuyo and Maruha, two of Japan's four largest fishing companies, decided to end their sales of whale meat due to pressure from partners and environmental groups in the US.

 The International Court of Justice ruled in March 2014 that Japan can no longer conduct its JARPA II program, rejecting the country's argument that it was for scientific purposes.
 All findings in the judgement refer specifically to the JARPA II program in the Antarctic, so the JARPN program in the NW Pacific is not affected.

-In November 2014, Japan announced that it would resume hunting whales in the Southern Ocean, but that it would reduced its catch target by two-thirds.
+In November 2014, Japan announced that it would resume hunting whales in the Southern Ocean, but that it would reduce its catch target by two-thirds.
 Japan's Fisheries Agency said that Japan intends to catch 333 minke whales each year between 2015 and 2027, down from 935 minke and 50 fin whales.
 It said the hunts were needed for collecting scientific data and were exempt from a 1986 international ban on commercial whaling, despite the ICJ ruling.